 Derivational morphemes have clear semantic content.
 In this sense they are like content words, except that they are not words.
 As we have seen, when a derivational morpheme is added to a base, it adds meaning.
 The derived word may also be of a different grammatical class than the original word, as shown by suffixes such as -able and -ly.
 When a verb is suffixed with -able, the result is an adjective, as in desire + able.
-When the suffix -en is added to an adjective, a verb is derived, as in dark + en.
-One may form a noun from an adjective, as in sweet + ie. Other examples are:
+When the suffix -en is added to an adjective, as in sweet + ie. Other examples are:

-Noun to Adjectiv e Verb to Noun Adjective to Adverb boy + -ish virtu + -ous Elizabeth + -an pictur + -esque affection + -ate health + -ful alcohol + -ic acquitt + -al clear + -ance accus + -ation sing + -er conform + -ist predict + -ion exact + -ly Noun to Verb Adjective to Noun Verb to Adjective moral + -ize vaccin + -ate hast + -en tall + -ness specific + -ity feudal + -ism free + -dom read + -able creat + -ive migrat + -ory run(n) + -y
+Noun to Adjectiv ve Verb to Noun Adjective to Adverb boy + -ish virtu + -ous Elizabeth + -an pictur + -esque affection + -ate health + -ful alcohol + -ic acquitt + -al clear + -ance accus + -ation sing + -er conform + -ist predict + -ion exact + -ly Noun to Verb moral + -ize vaccin + -ate hast + -en Adjective to Noun tall + -ness specific + -ity feudal + -ism free + -dom Verb to Adjective read + -able creat + -ive migrat + -ory run(n) + -y